sd19spring/Audio-Visualization/README.md

 Once you have done the setup, you can begin playing a Spotify song on any player and in the terminal from the repository folder, you can run the script with:

-$ python visualizer.py
+$ python vizify.py

-You don't need to pass any arguments; the program reads the song you are currently listening to and restarts it to synchronize the visual and audio.
+You don't need to pass any arguments; this will pull up a GUI explaining how to interact with the software.

 ### License: